 I took a photo of the hill in front of me at mile 100, where I had century of trail behind me and only 35 miles in front of me.

 5 or 6 hours to go, unless something bad happened.
 Even though the race had gone as smoothly to this point as just about any fatbike race I’d ever done, I was still braced for a problem – mental, physical, mechanical, meteorological.
 I was a bit suspicious, in fact, of how well everything was working, from the way my clothes fit and kept me warm to the way the Blue Buffalo disappeared under me, just doing its job.
+I’ve had three Salsa Mukluks and love them all, but this one feels even more right than did its predecessors (since sold to other riders!).
 I knew exactly how pedaling would feel when I shifted up or down, exactly how the bike would slow when I squeezed the brake, exactly how my saddle would feel (cold!) when I sat back down after a few minutes of pushing.
-The comfortable expectation must have resembled how an equestrian feels with her horse, a hunter with his gun dog, a center with a good point guard.
+The comfortable expectation must have resembled how an equestrian feels with her horse, a hunter with his gun dog, a quarterback with a favorite receiver.

 I had reason to be a little worried.
 Last year, I’d had a flat tire somewhere around mile 100.
 I wasted 90 minutes of time on the trail and countless calories trying to fix the flat, and wound up frostbiting my right hand pretty severely before – finally – two other racers came along and helped, saving my race.
 Mulling over this problem during the year between then and now, I wondered if I had caused the flat by riding too roughly over one of the many bridges that span frozen creeks running between the hills.
 Maybe, maybe not, but I tried hard this year to ride the bridges as smoothly as possible.
 Maybe this helped, maybe not, but I did avoid a flat!